Main content start

 Cheng Lyu studied physics and computational biology at Peking University and went on to a doctorate in neuroscience at the Rockefeller University, where his experimental research yielded discoveries about how the brains of fruit files help them better navigate in space via vector computations.
 As a Stanford Science Fellow, Lyu will study how neural circuits, specifically the fly’s olfactory circuit, are assembled during the brain’s development.
 He enjoys teaching and is eager to be a mentor to young scientists.

-Faculty host: Chris Garcia
+Faculty host: Markus Covert and Chris Garcia

 Faculty host: Jacob Fox